toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 37. Which is better for checking for null, `is null` or `== null`?

 Generally they are identical, however, if the equality operator is overloaded, `is null` is preferable so always use `is null`.

+### 38. What is the naming convention for items in a tuple?

+Use PascalCase for tuple names and standard camelCase when declaring/using local variables in a tuple type syntax.